-The actual number of species within the genus Sphagnum depends upon the interpretation of 'species'.
-Different authorities have different concepts of the extent of variation to be found within a single species.
+The actual number of species within the genus Sphagnum depends upon the interpretation of 'species' Different authorities come under different influences and develop different concepts of what constitutes a species, a subspecies or a variety.
+Some (eq Flatberg, Andrus) follow a tradition that tends to recognize separate subspecies, or even species, on morphological criteria that others, including ourselves, would regard as examples of within-taxon variation reflecting either environmental effects or small-scale differences in genetic composition and warranting, at most, varietal recognition.
 However, within the genus, there are a number of distinct subgeneric groups with character complexes which, in other groups of plants, may be regarded as sufficient to distinguish them at the generic level.
 In common with general practice, these are retained as subdivisions of the genus.
 Although these taxa may be recognized by most workers with an equal degree of distinction (except that, for example, S. tenellum is usually placed in the section Cuspidata in most modern treatments, rather than in a section of its own as in the current publication), there is some disagreement as to the status that should be accorded to each of these groups.
-Some authorities distinguish between subgenera, as represented by the subgroup Sphagnum, and sections of the genus such as the section Cuspidata.
-In the present treatment, we follow the basic example of Isoviita and refer to each of the aroups as sections.
+Some authorities distinguish between subgenera, as represented by the subgroup Sphagnum, and sections of the denus such as the section Cuspidata.
+In the present treatment, we follow the basic example of Isoviita and refer to each of the groups as sections.